dramforever/kagome/README.md

 [wp-kagome]: https://en.wikipedia.org/wiki/Kagome_Kagome

 The 'kagome' is chosen to mean 'caged bird' in this context.
-It is a reference to the *Capturing the Future by Replaying the Past* technique (See [Functional Pearl][capture]), which Kagome implements a part of.
+It is a reference to the word 'capturing' in the *Capturing the Future by Replaying the Past* technique (See [Functional Pearl][capture]), which Kagome implements a part of.
 (Kagome's implementation is not based on the published one as the full feature set of delimited continuations is not required.)

 [capture]: https://arxiv.org/abs/1710.10385